Nuaym.leadr

 What you measure me on.

 Three checkpoints.
-Each with measurable deliverables.
-By day ninety you have evidence the hire was right.
+Measurable deliverables at each one.
+By day ninety you've got proof the hire was right.
+Or you don't.
 No ambiguity.

 Day 0